GPC FAQs - Department of National Security Affairs

 Curriculum 255

-Applicants must have an undergraduate degree from a regionally accredited four-year college or university with a 2.6 GPA or higher on a 4.0-scale and meet one of the following criteria:
+Applicants must have an undergraduate degree from a regionally accredited four-year college or university with a 2.6 GPA or higher on a 4.0-scale and meet the below eligibility for credit.

 Reserve personnel, contractors, and international students are not eligible for Curriculum 255.